gustafla/substitution/README.md

 application can be supplied after `--`, for example `cargo run -- encrypt`.

+A dictionary file is needed.
+The default option is `/usr/share/dict/words` but it can be changed with `--dictionary`.
+If you run Arch Linux, install the package `words`.
+If you run Ubuntu, install the package `wamerican` or `wbritish`.

 ## Source code documentation

 Source documentation is implemented with